Irish privacy watchdog refers Facebook's U.S. data transfers to EU court

 Facebook, like many other tech companies, has its European headquarters in Dublin and is regulated by the Irish Data Protection Commissioner (IDPC).

-The IDPC said it would ask the Court of Justice of the European Union (CJEU) to determine the validity of Facebook's "model contracts" - common legal arrangements used by thousands of firms to transfer personal data outside the 28-nation EU.
+The IDPC said it would ask the Court of Justice of the European Union (ECJ) to determine the validity of Facebook's so-called "model contracts" - common legal arrangements used by thousands of firms to transfer personal data outside the 28-nation EU.

-Its investigation into the California-based company was ordered by Ireland's High Court in October after the CJEU struck down Safe Harbour, an EU-U.S. agreement that had allowed the free transfer of data between the European Union and the United States.
-The CJEU ruled the agreement did not sufficiently protect Europeans' information against U.S. surveillance.
+Its investigation into the California-based company was ordered by Ireland's High Court in October after the ECJ struck down Safe Harbour, an EU-U.S. agreement that had allowed the free transfer of data between the European Union and the United States.
+The ECJ ruled the agreement did not sufficiently protect Europeans' information against U.S. surveillance.

 Transfers of Europeans' personal information to the United States have been a hot topic since 2013 revelations about mass U.S. surveillance programmes such as Prism, which allowed U.S. authorities to harvest private information directly from big tech companies such as Apple, Facebook and Google.

-Since the CJEU ruling, companies have had to rely on model contracts and other, more cumbersome, measures to transfer Europeans' data to the United States in compliance with strict EU data privacy rules.
+Since the ECJ ruling, companies have had to rely on model contracts and other, more cumbersome, measures to transfer Europeans' data to the United States in compliance with strict EU data privacy rules.

 "Thousands of companies transfer data across borders to serve their customers and users," a spokeswoman for Facebook said.
 "The question the Irish DPC plans to raise with the court regarding standard contract clauses will be relevant to many companies operating in Europe," she said, adding that Facebook has a number of legal ways of moving data to the United States.

-"We yesterday informed Mr Schrems and Facebook of our intention to seek declaratory relief in the Irish High Court and a referral to the CJEU to determine the legal status of data transfers under standard contractual clauses," the IDPC said.
+"We yesterday informed Mr Schrems and Facebook of our intention to seek declaratory relief in the Irish High Court and a referral to the CJEU (Court of Justice of the European Union) to determine the legal status of data transfers under standard contractual clauses," the IDPC said.

 One of the reasons the ECJ struck down Safe Harbour is because the agreement did not offer EU citizens sufficient channels to complain about U.S. surveillance.